rahuljoshua77/JD-ID-Automation-Checkout/README.md

  ![image](https://user-images.githubusercontent.com/73378179/169753083-6aea5ea5-c601-4f57-b159-5769b27a533a.png)

-4. Pindahkan file yang didownload ke folder botnya
+4. Move the file that was download to bot folder

 5. Run the program